-For many individuals who struggle with addiction, detox and treatment are worrying because they might include withdrawal symptoms.
+Many individuals who struggle with addiction, detox, and treatment are worrying because they might include withdrawal symptoms.
 Although avoiding withdrawal symptoms entirely is unlikely, they can be managed by medical professionals.
 Explore why drug withdrawal symptoms exist, when to expect them and how to treat them properly and safely.

 Why do Withdrawal Symptoms Appear in Detox?